Machian Gravity: A mathematical formulation for Mach's Principle

 Observational results from distributed systems, such as galaxies and galaxy clusters, have shown that the baryonic matter calculated from the luminosity of these objects is not enough to explain their dynamical properties.
 We need additional matter, known as dark matter.
-Several relations connect the dynamical properties of galaxies and galaxy clusters with their observed luminosity.
+Several relations are proposed by researchers to connect the dynamical properties of galaxies and galaxy clusters with their observed luminosity.
 The Tully-Fisher relation for spiral galaxies and the Faber-Jackson relation in elliptical galaxies are some of the earliest relations.
-Since then, several relations have also been put forward to relate the dynamic properties of massive distributed bodies with their observed luminosity~\cite{tully1977new, faber1976velocity, mcgaugh2004mass, tully1997ursa, sanders1994faber}.
+Several other such relations have also been put forward~\cite{tully1977new, faber1976velocity, mcgaugh2004mass, tully1997ursa, sanders1994faber}.
 In this section, we try to briefly show whether the Machian gravity model can explain the observations for galaxy clusters and galaxies.
-The detailed analysis has been discussed in~\cite{das2023aaspects,Mach5}.
+The detailed analysis has been discussed in~\cite{das2023aaspects,das2023aspects5}.